 For more information see:

-Consider Using a Subject Matter Expert and Copy Editor
+Use a Subject Matter Expert and Copy Editor

+We also recommend using a copy editor following peer review and making any necessary revisions.
 Even the best author benefits from the keen eyes of a copy editor to provide feedback on grammar, spelling, readability, clarity, and consistency (see Working with Copy Editors).

 If available funding allows, consider hiring an upper-level MacEwan student to help with copy editing.
 Email firstname.lastname@example.org